Considering a trip to the Strasbourg Christmas Market? I’ve got alllll the details to help you plan your trip!

 The market itself was just a few food options.
 This is a market you go to for the lights, not the stalls.

 This is a mid-sized market with next to a pretty church.
 The market decorations weren’t particularly impressive and the booths were very simple.
 Cute pictures on the bottom of the booths, though.

 This market is in the Petite France section of Strasbourg, which is a very, very cute area of town.
 The lights leading up to this market were super pretty and fun.
 The lights along Rue des Dentelles were particularly lovely.
 There is a ridiculously adorable “light fixture” that looks like a gingerbread chandelier nearby on the intersection of the Grande Rue and Rue des Fossé-des-Tanneurs.

 However, the market itself was pretty sad, one the saddest markets overall, in our opinion.
 It had one measly strand of lights over the stands and just 5 stands.
 It’s still 100% worth coming by during the day to see the cute buildings, and again at night to see the lights lit up on the streets nearby.

-The advent village is located in a newly refurbished park area of Petite France.
+The Advent Village is located in a newly refurbished park area of Petite France.
 The central feature is a decorated pillar with strings of light stretching across the space.
 Here you’ll find booths centered around workshops and crafts as well as frequent concerts, dances, and theater productions.
-This one is very much family friendly.
+This one is very family-friendly.

 Strasbourg Christmas Markets by Size